Standards Based Grading & Report Cards

 District 65's vision is that report card grades are meaningful, accurate, and actionable for students, their families, and educators.
 This report card, a snapshot of current learning, conveys two separate concepts:

-- academic learning reflecting current proficiency of grade level standards
+- Academic Domains: a reflection of the student's current proficiency of grade level standards

 -